Russian oil price cap, EU ban aim to limit Kremlin war chest - NewsBreak

 Western leaders are walking a fine line between trying to cut Russia’s oil income and preventing an oil shortage that would cause a price spike and worsen the inflation plaguing economies and hurting consumers worldwide.
 They could later agree to lower the price cap to increase pressure on Russia, which says it will not sell to countries that observe the limit.

 That could take oil off global markets and raise energy costs, including for gasoline at the pump.
-International benchmark Brent crude rose before falling 2.5% to $83.40 a barrel Monday.
+International benchmark Brent crude rose 2% to $87.30 per barrel Monday.

-To seriously cut Russian revenue, the cap must be lowered “quickly and progressively," said Lauri Myllyvirta, lead analyst at the Finland-based Centre for Research on Energy and Clean Air.
+The cap must be lowered “quickly and progressively” to seriously cut Russian revenue, said Lauri Myllyvirta, lead analyst at the Finland-based Centre for Research on Energy and Clean Air.

-Even the $60 cap, if enforced, would already push Russia to lower per-barrel tax, he said, calling it “by far the biggest step to date to cut off the fossil fuel export revenue that is funding and enabling Russia’s barbaric invasion of Ukraine."
+He said even the $60 cap, if enforced, would already push Russia to lower per-barrel tax, calling it “by far the biggest step to date to cut off the fossil fuel export revenue that is funding and enabling Russia’s barbaric invasion of Ukraine."

 Russia has been living off the huge windfall from higher oil prices earlier this year and will be more vulnerable in the next several months when that money is spent, Myllyvirta said.